Annual Gary Smith Walk

 To inspire you Gary’s Walk organizers have put together a picture collage of activities where you post a picture to Gary’s Walk Facebook page or on Twitter or Instagram using the hashtag below in celebration of this beloved annual event.

 Donating to Gary’s walk is the same, just use the Donate Now link.
-Since April 2010, supporters of Gary’s Walk have helped raise over $125,000 in support of the Gary Smith Esophageal Fund.
+Since April 2010, supporters of Gary’s Walk have helped raise more than $127,000 in support of the Gary Smith Esophageal Fund.

 For more information on Gary’s Walk, please visit: https://garyswalk.ca/